-- There were 188 cases of death from acute collapse and/or embolism out of 3029165 live births. - A total of 116 maternal deaths were due to embolism and the remaining 72, due to acute collapse of unknown cause, - This translates into an embolism and acute collapse incident rate of 3.8 and 2.4 deaths per 100 000 livebirths respectively. - Of the 116 cases of maternal deaths due to embolism, 102 (87, 9%) and 14(12.1) were due to pulmonary and amniotic fluid embolism respectively. - The ages of women who died due to embolism ranged between 20 and 44 years with the majority between the ages 25 to 39, and parity 0 to 3. - HIV status was known in 95 (81.9%) of the maternal deaths and just over half (54, 56.8%) of the mothers were HIV negative.
-Only 21 of the maternal deaths (19 in the embolism group and 2 in the acute collapse of unknown cause) had unknown HIV status. - Of the 41 (43.1%) of the maternal deaths that tested HIV positive, 37 (90.2%) were on ART. - It is important to note that over half (54, 56.8%) of the maternal deaths due to embolism occurred among HIV negative women. - The Majority of embolism related deaths (102/116, 87.9%) occurred after caesarean section and pulmonary embolism was the leading cause of death in most of the cases.
+Findings: Throughout the study period, there were 3,019,165 deliveries and 3,803 maternal deaths, 116 of which were due to embolism and 72 due to acute collapse.
+Among maternal deaths due to embolism, 102 (87.9%) were due to pulmonary embolism, while 14 (12.1%) were due to amniotic fluid embolism.
+The ages of women who died from embolism ranged from 20 to 44 years, with the majority aged 35 to 39 and having a parity of 0 to 3.
+HIV status was known for 95 (81.9%) of the maternal deaths; over half (54, 56.8%) of the mothers were HIV negative.
+Only 21 maternal deaths (19 from the embolism group and 2 from acute collapse of unknown cause) had an unknown HIV status.
+Among the 41 (43.1%) maternal deaths that were HIV positive, 37 (90.2%) were receiving antiretroviral therapy (ART).
+Notably, over half (54, 56.8%) of maternal deaths due to embolism occurred among HIV-negative women.
+The majority of embolism-related deaths (102 out of 116, or 87.9%) happened following caesarean deliveries compared to vaginal deliveries (51 vs. 31), with pulmonary embolism being the predominant cause.
+However, women delivering vaginally with risk factors also remained at risk for embolism-related complications.

-- Of the 116-embolism related maternal deaths, the majority were cared for at DHs (38, 32.8%) RHs (35, 30.2%) and TPHs (17, 14.7%).
-The remaining seven received care at CHCs (4, 3.4%) and NCHs (3, 2.6%). - The iMMR for embolism and acute collapse remained constant since 2011 at approximately 3.6 and 2.53 per 100,000 live births respectively with a decline in the iMMR for embolism noted in 2019.
-However, the 2020-2022 triennium saw a slight increase in the iMMR (3.8) for embolism together with a corresponding decreased in that of maternal deaths due to acute collapse of unknown cause (2.38).
-Whether the slight increase iMMR for embolism was related to the COVID-19 pandemic and the corresponding decrease in the maternal deaths due to acute collapse of unknown cause a reflection of improvement in the utilisation of postmortems or diagnosis of PE, remains uncertain. - The iMMR for embolism showed a gradual increase with increasing maternal age and women between the ages of 35 and 39 seems to have been at the highest risk dying from both amniotic fluid and pulmonary embolism. - Avoidable factors were identified in 36.1% of the 105 maternal deaths due to embolism that were assessed as follows: Patient related factors, 38 (36.2%) Administrative, 37 (35.2%) and resuscitation related factors in 43 (41%) - In 63 cases of acute collapse of unknown cause that were assessed, avoidable factors were as follows: 24 (38.1) patients related, 26 (41.3%) administrative and 23 (36.5%) related to resuscitation.
+Of the 116 maternal deaths due to embolism, most received care at district hospitals (38, 32.8%), followed by regional hospitals (35, 30.2%) and tertiary public hospitals (17, 14.7%).
+Four women (3.4%) died at a community health centre and 7 (6%) died outside of a health facility.
+The institutional maternal mortality ratio (iMMR) for embolism and acute collapse has been roughly constant since 2011, at approximately 3.6 and 2.53 per 100,000 live births, respectively, with a decline in iMMR for embolism noted in 2019.
+However, the 2020-2022 triennium registered a slight increase in iMMR for embolism (3.8) along with a decrease in maternal deaths due to acute collapse of unknown cause (2.38).
+It remains uncertain whether the slight rise in iMMR for embolism is related to the COVID-19 pandemic or if the decrease in deaths due to acute collapse signifies improvements in postmortem utilization or pulmonary embolism diagnosis.

+The fatality rate for embolism increased with advancing maternal age, particularly for women aged 35 to 39, who were at the highest risk of succumbing to both amniotic fluid and pulmonary embolism.
+Avoidable factors were identified in 36.1% of the 105 assessable maternal deaths due to embolism, categorized as follows: patient-related factors (38, 36.2%), administrative factors (37, 35.2%), and resuscitation-related factors (43, 41%).
+In the 63 assessable cases of acute collapse of unknown cause, avoidable factors were found to be patient-related (24, 38.1%), administrative (26, 41.3%), and resuscitation-related (23, 36.5%).